jjsantanna/covid19_in_nl/index.md

 We also created a group and a bot on Telegram to update every hour with information.
 Feel free to join it by clicking [HERE!](https://t.me/joinchat/A8Zq6xTAB8lyg6iZo6_YNA)

+*This Website is updated every day around 14:30.*

 ### COVID-19 patients per day in the Netherlands
 ![image](figs/overall_cummulative_stats.png)